 For this design I decided to alternate bands of twill stripes with bands of twill damask and dubbelbinding.
 As the two different colour blocks need two shuttles to hold the different colours, it is a very slow weave as one changes shuttles after each throw for the dubbelbinding sections.

 The Dubbelbinding throw is woven in the softest of lambswool, like all my throws.
 Afterwards I cut the cloth from the loom, bind the ends, and scour and full the cloth by to get the handle of the fabric just right.
 The scouring and fulling is all done manually too and it can take about an hour to get the soft and luxurious handle to the cloth that I like and want my customers to experience.

 Once I am satisfied I hang it out to dry, then carefully steam press it and hand sew its label in place.

-For this throw I have chosen to create a hemmed edge rather than fringe or blanket stitch it, so that it could also be hung as a wall hanging when not in use.
+For this throw I also chose to give it a hand stitched hemmed edge rather than my usual fringed or blanket stitched edging it, so that it can also be hung on a pole.

 This is heirloom weaving, tactile, sumptuous, precious, warm and luxurious.
 It is the result of many years working with lambswool, getting to know what it is capable of, and constantly working to improve upon the feel of the cloth I produce.